LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 ### Summarizing data from groupings

-* After grouping a data frame we can use the function `summarize()` to analyze each group.
+* After grouping a data frame we can summarize information for each group.
+To do this, we use the function `summarize()`:
+  * The `summarize()` function takes as first argument a grouped table, an output of `group_by()`
+  * Then, it takes one additional argument for each new column with summarized data you want to add.
+  * The format of this arguments is `New column name`, followed by the equal sign `=`, finished by the calculation that we want to perform for each group.
+  * We can perform many calculations (mean, median, min, max, sum), but a very common one is `n()`

 * The function `n()` counts the number of rows for each grouping.
 It is a special function that only works within `dplyr` functions.
-* The `summarize()` function takes as first argument a grouped table, an output of `group_by()`
-* Then, it takes one additional argument for each new column with summarized data you want to add.
-* The format of this arguments is `New column name`, followed by the equal sign `=`, finished by the calculation that we want to perform for each group
-* For example, to get the abundance of individual pers year, we will use the function `n()`
+* For example, to get the abundance of individuals per year, we will use the function `n()` as follows:

 ```r
 surveys_by_year <- group_by(surveys, year)
 year_counts <- summarize(surveys_by_year, abundance = n())
 ```

-* Count the number of individuals in each plot in each year
+* We can als count the number of individuals in each plot per year:

 ```r
 surveys_by_plot_year <- group_by(surveys, plot_id, year)